• Browse topics

 • Click Integration Hub, and choose the code repository to integrate into, providing the data each field requires.

-Application Context with Backstage and CMDB
+Application Context with Backstage , ServiceNow CMDB and other tools

 • Snyk can consume Backstage files and utilize key fields for searching, setting policies, and providing application context.